 How does Pam stay hopeful?
 She cites a favorite line from Clint Eastwood’s hit film Heartbreak Ridge:"You improvise.
 You adapt.
 You overcome.”

 What about suing the insurance company?
-Pam’s reaction is telling.
-Quoting philanthropist MacKenzie Scott's "Living with dignity is the best revenge."
+Pam’s reaction is telling by her quoting the expressed belief of philanthropist MacKenzie Scott's "Living with dignity is the best revenge."

 PAMELA JANE NYE - The Back Story: